octue/octue-sdk-python/docs/source/updating_services.rst

    If using ``poetry``:

    .. code-block:: shell

        poetry install

    If using ``pip``:

    .. code-block:: shell

        pip install -e .

 3. If using ``pre-commit``, make sure it's set up properly (you only need to do this once per repository, not on every update)

    .. code-block:: shell

        pre-commit install && pre-commit install -t commit-msg

 4. Check out a new branch

    .. code-block:: shell

        git checkout -b my-new-feature

 5. Add and make changes to your app's code as needed, committing each self-contained change to git

    .. code-block:: shell

        git add changed-file.py another-changed-file.py
        git commit
-       ... repeat ...
+       ...repeat...

-   Push your commits frequently so your work is backed up on your git provider (e.g. GitHub)
+   Push your commits frequently so your work is backed up on GitHub

    .. code-block:: shell

        git push

 6. Write any new tests you need to verify your code works and update any old tests as needed